-- RSA key wrapping provides between 112 and 256 bits of encryption strength. - Diffie-Hellman shared secret computation provides between 112 and 200 bits of encryption strength. - EC Diffie-Hellman shared secret computation provides between 112 and 256 bits of encryption strength. - Diffie-Hellman key agreement provides between 112 and 200 bits of encryption strength. - EC Diffie-Hellman key agreement provides between 112 and 256 bits of encryption strength.
+- Diffie-Hellman key agreement provides between 112 and 200 bits of encryption strength. - EC Diffie-Hellman key agreement provides between 128 and 256 bits of encryption strength.

 Note: As the module supports RSA key pairs greater than 2048 bits up to 15360 bits or more, the encryption strength 256 bits is claimed for RSA key encapsulation.